avan1235/advent-of-code-2021/README.md

 interested in the details, let's look into the definition of the [Advent.kt](./src/main/kotlin/Advent.kt) to see how to find all `object` classes in Kotlin and run some method on them 😎.

+To run all solutions, simply call `./gradlew run`

+### Tests

+The solutions are tested with the values gathered from [adventofcode.com](https://adventofcode.com/2021).
+Every day of Advent has its expected output defined in [AdventTest.kt](./src/test/kotlin/AdventTest.kt) and in order to verify correct state of the outputs for days we run every day solution and catch it standard output stream to compare it with expected value.

+To run all tests, simply call `./gradlew test`

 ## Problems

 The problems solutions are included in project, but for every of them you can also find some corresponding article at my